Battle of One Tree Hill: Retaliation attempt

 The squatters organised a revenge party, comprising all of the men at the Inn, including servants, numbering between 35 and 50 men.
 At nightfall on 12 September they arrived near what was left of the drays, and camped about 2 km from Mt Tabletop.
 They managed to surprise the group of Aboriginal people by arriving at their camp very early the next morning, and the two groups engaged in a full-on battle.
 Quite a number of Aboriginal people were wounded or killed, but the settlers were hindered by getting bogged in the mud, and one was wounded in the buttocks with a spear thrown by a woman.
 The majority of the remaining warriors staged a retreat up the steep slopes of the mountain, where they had stored heaps of boulders.
 They were then able to throw spears and stones and roll boulders down the slopes, wounding some of the squatters and shattering many of their muskets, until they were forced to retreat.

-The squatters awaited the border police of Dr Simpson, but when the six men found the road barricaded again, decided not to attempt an attack on the warriors.
+The squatters awaited the border police of Dr Stephen Simpson, the Crown land commissioner for Moreton Bay, but when the six men found the road barricaded again, decided not to attempt an attack on the warriors.

 Aftermath

 Following this defeat, there was an unusually large-scale response to the Battle of One Tree Hill.
-A campaign began to remove Multuggerah’s warriors out of the area.
+A campaign began to remove Multuggerah’s warriors out of the area, headed by Dr Simpson and commissioner of Crown Lands in the Darling Downs, Christopher Rolleston.
 Dr Simpson gathered forces from Brisbane and Ipswich until he had a total of 35–45 men.
 The 16 station owners and overseers sent out a call, gathering 40 to 60 men.
-Eventually, about 75 to 100 settlers, including most of Moreton Bay’s soldiers and police, chased the warriors from the pass.
+Eventually, about 75 to 100 settlers, including most of Moreton Bay’s police and 11 soldiers (including 1 officer) from the 99th (Lanarkshire) Regiment of Foot, chased the warriors from the pass.
 Many were killed in the Lockyer Valley area.

 Conflicts continued as the warriors camped in the Rosewood Scrub and Helidon Scrub areas and mounted raids on the settlers.
 In October 1843, using an Aboriginal tracker, the squatters found and stormed the camp, killing leaders (although apparently not Multuggerah) and many others.
+In the same month, as a measure to ensure that a similar incidents are not repeated, a six-man military detachment was stationed at Helidon to escort the drays through the gorge.
 Attacks and raids in the area continued for another five years.